 Sales levels are not always the same, so implementing price changes usually has positive effects.
 One of the most popular solutions is promotional pricing.

-Promotional pricing is a popular pricing method that includes temporarily reducing the product prices to achieve higher demand and drive more sales.
+Promotional pricing is a popular pricing method that includes temporarily reducing product prices to achieve higher demand and drive more sales.

 You might think that this pricing method is pretty self-explanatory since promotion can be a synonym for lower prices.
 But, there’s more to it than just setting the lower price.